EricssonResearch/spindump/README.md

     cmake .
     make

 Also, a long-awaited upgrade is in the work: Spindump will be able to collect information and submit it to another Spindump instance elsewhere.
 As the protocol used to submit measurement data is web-based, this can also be used to submit data to any suitable web server, for instance, in the convenient JSON format.
 See the [format description](https://github.com/EricssonResearch/spindump/blob/master/Format.md) for more information.
 Note also that the new JSON format includes an array at the top level, rather than merely records following each other without an array.
+For now, the sending side works but we're still working on the server.
+To send data from a Spindump instance to a web server, give the command like this:

+    spindump --remote-block-size 0 --silent --format json --remote https://httpbin.org/post

+This will send every event in JSON format to the webserver in httpbin.org, and make a POST for each of those events.

 # Use Cases